icy/git_xy/README.md

 semi-automatically, and may generate pull requests on `github` if changes are detected on the destination repository.

-`git_xy` reads a list of watch configuration from file, and for each of them, `git_xy` fetches changes from the source repository and synchronizes them to destination path (thanks to `rsync`)
+`git_xy` reads a list of source/destination in a configuration file, and for each of them, `git_xy` fetches changes from the source repository and synchronizes them to destination path (thanks to `rsync`)

 ## TOC